hf4devops/toolbox/README.md

 # toolbox

-My personal desktop automation for Ubuntu 18.04.
+My personal desktop automation for Ubuntu 19.04 codename Disco.

 It installs and configures all my needed desktop application via Ansible.